Ancient Egyptian technology: Materials and tools

 Some of the older materials used in the construction of Egyptian housing included reeds and clay.
 According to Lucas and Harris, "reeds were plastered with clay in order to keep out of heat and cold more effectually".
-Tools that were used were "limestone, chiseled stones, wooden mallets, and stone hammers".
-With these tools, ancient Egyptians were able to create more than just housing, but also sculptures of their gods.
+Windcatchers were also used in Egyptian houses for cooling and ventilation.
+Tools that were used included "limestone, chiseled stones, wooden mallets, and stone hammers", but also some more sophisticated hand tools.
+Wide range of lithic tools was used in Predynastic and Dynastic Egypt throughout the whole Egyptian Bronze Age.

+Ancient Egyptian metal tool kit is well described and it consisted of metal blades of chisels, adzes, axes, saws and drills, used for the work on various types of wood and stones.
+Also, the ancient Egyptians were apparently using core drills in stonework at least as long ago as the Fourth Dynasty, probably made of copper or arsenical copper and used in conjunction with a harder abrasive substance.

+The earliest alloy used for the production of tools was arsenical bronze/copper, of which e.g. the tools used at Old Kingdom Giza were manufactured.
+This alloy is harder than the "pure copper", presumed to be used by ancient Egyptians in earlier, now outdated works.
+In the New Kingdom, the predominant practical alloy was tin bronze.

+There has been some dispute among archaeologists over whether the abrasive was quartz sand or a harder mineral such as corundum, emery or diamond, and whether it was loose or embedded in the metal.
+Lime mortar was used to plaster the Giza pyramids in addition to various limes incorporated into temples and homes.

 Buildings

+Temples

 Many Egyptian temples are not standing today.
 Some are in ruin from wear and tear, while others have been lost entirely.
 The Egyptian structures are among the largest constructions ever conceived and built by humans.
 They constitute one of the most potent and enduring symbols of ancient Egyptian civilization.
 Temples and tombs built by a pharaoh famous for her projects, Hatshepsut, were massive and included many colossal statues of her.
 Pharaoh Tutankamun's rock-cut tomb in the Valley of the Kings was full of jewelry and antiques.
 In some late myths, Ptah was identified as the primordial mound and had called creation into being, he was considered the deity of craftsmen, and in particular, of stone-based crafts.
 Imhotep, who was included in the Egyptian pantheon, was the first documented engineer.